leviathan003/MACHINE-LEARNING/DataUnderstanding/README.md

-A few data analysis techniques used for better visualization and understanding of the dataset
+A few data analysis techniques used for better visualization and understanding of the dataset (here titanic dataset used)